Bidar Bakht: Marriage

-At the age of sixteen, Bidar Bakht married Shams-un-Nisa (surnamed Puti Begum), the daughter of Qamr-ud-din (titled Mukhtar Khan) on 3 December 1686.
+At the age of sixteen, Bidar Bakht married Shams-un-Nissa Begum (surnamed Puti Begum), the daughter of Qamr-ud-din (titled Mukhtar Khan) on 3 December 1686.
 She belonged to the Ben-i-Mukhtar family which enjoyed great respect among Muslims.
 Bidar had always showed affection and favour to Shams-un-Nisa, who seems to have been proud and imperious.
 Shams-un-Nisa gave birth to Bidar's son, Shahzada Firuz Bakht on 23 August 1695.

 Military commander

 In 1688, the Emperor sent the 17-year-old Prince Bidar Bakht to assume supreme command in the Jat War.
 Bishan Singh Kachhawa, the new Raja of Amber (Jaipur), was appointed as commandant of Muttra with a special charge to root out the Jats.
 Bidar Bakht infused vigour into the Mughal operations.
 Bidar Bakht managed to conquer many forts including Tarkand, Navalkhand, Khelna, as well as Sinsani.
 The Prince laid siege to Fort Sinsani where his troops underwent hardships from the scarcity of provisions and water.
 They fired a mine, stormed the breach and captured the fort after three hours of obstinate fighting, losing 900 men to 1,500 Jat casualties.
 The Jat leaders Churaman and Fateh Singh were able to escape.
 Although Imperial forces were able to win 52 Jat Forts including the strongholds like Khair, Jawar, Sonkh, Sogar, etc. and kill thousands of them they found themselves "at sea with the Jats".
 The imperial army was called in 1696 from Agra Province.
 The Jat War remained proved to be a failure.

+Bidar Bakht received a royal order, that he should reduce Sorseeny, and return again to the presence.
+He invested the place for three or four months, and Zorawar Singh, finding his treasure exhausted, delivered himself up.
+The prince carried him with him to the Deccan, where Aurangzeb caused him to be blown from the mouth of a cannon.